feilchenfeldt/Evolutionary_Genomics_Tutorial/PopulationGenomicsTelmatherina.md

 Running clustering algorithms on the pairwise differences computed above is a simple way to obtain a tree of genetic relationships (phylogeny).
 One such algorithm, which has been shown to be consistent with the evolutionary process, is called Neighbour-Joining (NJ).

-Alexandros will show you how to construct a neighbour joining tree from the pairwise distance matrix and plot it.
+Sophie will show you how to construct a neighbour joining tree from the pairwise distance matrix and plot it.

 Also load the metadata file into R. This table gives information on the samples such as sampling location, sex, etc. Inspect this file.